webmakaka/oracledba.net/website/01-docs/01-database/03-installation/02-distributed/02-rac/linux/6.7/oracle/12.1/01-shared-file-system/03-prepare-environment/02-setup-os-parameters-before-begin.md

 <br/>

-Некоторые комментарии к следующим 2 командам - 1 создает резервную копию файла /etc/selinux/config, а вторая заменяет значение парамета SELINUX с enforcing на disabled
+Some comments on the following 2 commands - 1 creates a backup copy of the /etc/selinux/config file, and the second replaces the SELINUX parameter value from enforcing to disabled

     # cp /etc/selinux/config /etc/selinux/config.bkp
     # sed -i.gres "s/SELINUX=enforcing/SELINUX=disabled/g" /etc/selinux/config

-Следующие 2 команды -  1 создает резервную копию файла, меняет значение timeout с 5 на 0
+The following 2 commands - 1 creates a backup copy of the file, changes the timeout value from 5 to 0

     # cp /etc/grub.conf /etc/grub.conf.bkp
     # sed -i.gres "s/timeout=5/timeout=0/g" /etc/grub.conf

-Выключаю firewall
+Turn off firewall

     # service iptables stop

-Запрещаю firewall запускаться при старте операционной системы
+Prohibit firewall from starting at OS boot

     # chkconfig iptables off